awez/amirrajan.github.com/_posts/2014-03-16-rebooting-life-part-2.md

 ##Failures

 Now for the failures.
 That's how you learn, right?
 All the failures have a common theme.
-What I've learned so far with setting goals.
+What I've learned so far with setting goals (and failing):

 - You have to have a genuine _interest in starting_.
 - You have to _enjoy the journey_ in achieving it.